diabotic/haps_640g/README.md

 First, I want to thanks for pazaan (https://github.com/pazaan) and oldsterIL (https://github.com/oldsterIL) for all the shared code and knowledge about all IO with medtronic devices.
-Also greate thanks for Ball00 (https://github.com/Bal00) for the 640g integration insights and the electrical scheme Thanks too for all friends from Poland, Russia and Brazil helping to brainstorming for other ways to talk to the 640g or Veo
+Also greate thanks for Ball00 (https://github.com/Bal00) for the 640g integration insights and the electrical scheme Thanks too for all friends from Brazil, Poland, Russia and the world for helping to brainstorming for other ways to talk to the 640g or Veo

 # References